AdobeDocs/experience-platform.en/help/hygiene/api/dataset-expiration.md

 >
 >Data hygiene capabilities in Adobe Experience Platform are currently only available for organizations that have purchased **Adobe Healthcare Shield** or **Adobe Privacy & Security Shield**.

 The `/ttl` endpoint in the Data Hygiene API allows you to schedule expiration dates for datasets in Adobe Experience Platform.
+This expiration date is a "time-to-live" (TTL) value ensures a finite lifespan of data within the system.

 A dataset expiration is only a timed-delayed delete operation.
 The dataset is not protected in the interim, so it may be be deleted by other means before its expiry is reached.